 The options are:

-- Internal recipients - This option will allow only the recipients that also exist as users in your Adobe Sign account to use their saved signatures
+- Internal recipients - This option will allow only the recipients that also exist as users in your Acrobat Sign account to use their saved signatures.

 There is an additional check box in this section:

-Adding your company branding is an excellent way to customize Adobe Sign for the users in your account, as well as your signers.
+Adding your company branding is an excellent way to customize Acrobat Sign for the users in your account, as well as your signers.

 Company name and URL hostname